amithgwl/device-mgmt/README.md

 Can be verified by navigating to url: http://localhost:3000/

-#Note: database.json is a file which is maintained locall in project repository.
+#Note: database.json is a file which is maintained locally in project repository.

 # Running Application local environment